-The Commission is satisfied that the more preferable draft rule falls within the subject matter about which the Commission may make rules.
-The more preferable draft rule falls within section 237 of the NERL as it relates to
+The Commission is satisfied that the final rule falls within the subject matter about which the Commission may make rules.
+The final rule falls within section 237 of the NERL as it relates to

 - regulating the provision of energy services to customers, including customer retail services and customer connection services (section 237(1)(a)(i)). - regulating the activities of persons (retailers) involved in the sale and supply of energy to customers (section 237(1)(a)(ii)). - any matter or thing contemplated by this Law or necessary or expedient for the purposes of this Law (section 237(1)(b)). - imposing obligations on retailers (section 237(3)(e)).